- Install and set up MicroK8s

 NAMESPACE NAME READY STATUS RESTARTS AGE kube-system pod/hostpath-provisioner-6d744c4f7c-t9hgh 1/1 Running 0 2m50s kube-system pod/kube-dns-6bfbdd666c-rxnp9 3/3 Running 0 2m56s NAMESPACE NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE default service/kubernetes ClusterIP 10.152.183.1 <none> 443/TCP 3m55s kube-system service/kube-dns ClusterIP 10.152.183.10 <none> 53/UDP,53/TCP 2m56s NAMESPACE NAME READY UP-TO-DATE AVAILABLE AGE kube-system deployment.apps/hostpath-provisioner 1/1 1 1 2m50s kube-system deployment.apps/kube-dns 1/1 1 1 2m56s NAMESPACE NAME DESIRED CURRENT READY AGE kube-system replicaset.apps/hostpath-provisioner-6d744c4f7c 1 1 1 2m50s kube-system replicaset.apps/kube-dns-6bfbdd666c 1 1 1 2m56s

-Juju, like MicroK8s, is easiest to install via the snap:
+Just like MicroK8s, the Juju client is easiest to install via

 sudo snap install juju --classic

 Juju recognises when MicroK8s is installed and automatically sets up a cloud called “microk8s”.
 There is no need to manually add the cluster to Juju (verify this with

 juju clouds --local).
 A controller can then be created just like a normal cloud.
 Here we’ve called it “micro”: